falcosecurity/falcoctl/README.md

 #### Falcoctl registry auth oauth
 The `registry auth oauth` command retrieves access and refresh tokens for OAuth2.0 client credentials flow authentication.
 Run the command in advance for any private registries.

+#### Falcoctl registry auth gcp
+The `registry auth gcp` command retrieves access tokens using [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).
+In particular, it supports access token retrieval using Google Compute Engine metadata server and Workload Identity, useful to authenticate your deployed Falco workloads.
+Run the command in advance for Artifact Registry authentication.

+Two typical use cases:

+1. You are manipulating some rules or plugins and use `falcoctl` to pull or push to an Artifact Registry:
+   1. run `gcloud auth application-default login` to generate a JSON credential file that will be used by applications.
+   2. run `falcoctl registry auth gcp europe-docker.pkg.dev` for instance to use Application Default Credentials to connect to any repository hosted at `europe-docker.pkg.dev`.
+2. You have a Falco instance with Falcoctl as a side car, running in a GKE cluster with Workload Identity enabled:
+   1. Workload Identity is correctly set up for the Falco instance (see the [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)).
+   2. Add an environment variable like `FALCOCTL_REGISTRY_AUTH_GCP=europe-docker.pkg.dev` to enable GCP authentication for the `europe-docker.pkg.dev` registry.
+   3. The Falcoctl instance will get access tokens from the metadata server and use them to authenticate to the registry and download your rules.

 ### Falcoctl registry push
 It pushes local files and references the artifact uniquely.
 The following command shows how to push a local file to a remote registry:
 ```bash